• About OREC

 Overview: How Can We Help?

-The Office of Risk, Ethics, and Compliance (OREC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, and reduce the consequences of noncompliance with federal and state laws.
-URC provides executive and senior management information for oversight and monitoring responsibilities.
+The Division of Risk, Ethics, and Compliance (DREC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, and reduce the consequences of noncompliance with federal and state laws.
+DREC provides executive and senior management information for oversight and monitoring responsibilities.
 Our services strengthen transparency and:

 • Promote a culture of ethical conduct and compliance with legal obligations;